Create Cluster Profile Variables

 -

-In the upper-right corner, click Variables.
-Then, on the Profile variables pane, click Create variable.
+In the upper-right corner, select Variables > Create variable.

-tipAlternatively, open a profile layer and, in the upper-right corner of its YAML configuration editor, select Variables, then Create variable.
+tipAlternatively, open a profile layer and, in the upper-right corner of its YAML configuration editor, select Variables > Create variable.

 -